lexedata/lexedata/docs/paper.md

 The major existing tool for curating lexical datasets in other formats and providing them as CLDF for interoperability is cldfbench [@cldfbench].
-However, cldfbench assumes that the data curator is not necessarily qin a position to edit the dataset.
-As such, it must provide a very flexible interface to transform and curate CLDF datasets, at the cost of making this accessible through an API which requires the writing of Python code.
+However, cldfbench assumes that the data curator is not necessarily in a position to edit the dataset.
+As such, it provides a very flexible interface to transform and curate CLDF datasets, at the cost of making this accessible through an API which requires the writing of Python code.